 Thanks for applying to our Senior iOS Position!
 Based on your resume, it looks like you have the skills we need!
 As a reminder, here is a link to the job description along with the salary and benefit information: ...

-We hope you’re still interested in moving forward in our interview process.
-From this point the interview process includes: a coding challenge, a phone interview where we discuss your coding challenge, an on-site interview (travel and expenses covered), and finally if the other steps go well, a job offer.
+We hope you're still interested in moving forward in our interview process.
+From this point, the interview process includes a coding challenge and a phone interview to discuss your solution.
+If that goes well, an on-site interview (travel and expenses covered) is the next step.
+Finally, if that goes well, you'll receive a job offer.

 John

-The key to a hiring a great app developer lines in the coding challenge.
-While many developer interviews focus on brain teasers or memorized computer science facts, the secret to hiring a skilled app developer is making sure they can develop apps!
+The key to hiring a great app developer lies in the coding challenge.
+Many developer interviews focus on brain teasers or memorized computer science facts; this makes no sense.
+The secret to hiring a skilled app developer is making sure they can develop apps!

-In other words, a good coding challenge asks your candidates to build an app using the same skills they will need in your business.
+In other words, a well-crafted coding challenge asks your candidates to build an app using the same skills they will need in your business.
+Instead of examining unrelated skills (puzzles and memorization), you look at the precise skills you need.
 Makes sense, right?

-If you’re building an app that connects with a web api and lets the user search for results, make your app challenge reflect those skills.
-If the challenging bits of your app involve concurrency, make sure to include concurrency in your app challenge.
-Explicitly tell your candidates your criteria: “we expect your solution to keep computation off the main thread where possible”.
+If you're building an app that connects with a web API and lets the user search for results, make your app challenge reflect those skills.
+If your app uses concurrency, include concurrency.
+Explicitly tell your candidates your criteria: "we expect your solution to keep computation off the main thread where possible."

 Calibrating the difficulty of a coding challenge is a balancing act for your business.
-On one hand, it should be challenging and unique enough that it isn’t boring or trivial to implement.
-On the other hand, it shouldn’t require more than an hour or two of your applicant’s time.
-Companies that expect a candidate to spend hours of their free time completing a challenge will look inconsiderate.
+On the one hand, it should be challenging and unique enough that it isn't dull or trivial to implement.
+On the other hand, it shouldn't require more than an hour or two of your applicant's time.
+Companies that expect a candidate to spend hours of their free time completing a challenge will seem inconsiderate.

-When constructing your challenge, I suggest keeping it focused, fun, and obviously not usable in your product.
-Keep it focused so the candidate knows when they’ve solved your challenge.
-Keep it fun so the candidate doesn’t think you’re a soulless, life-crushing employer.
-Make sure that it doesn’t seem like work usable in your product so that you don’t look like you’re getting free labor from the candidate’s hard work.
+When constructing your challenge, I suggest keeping it focused, fun, and not useful for your business.
+Keep it focused, so the candidate knows when they've solved your challenge.
+Keep it fun, so the candidate doesn't think you're a soulless, life-crushing employer.
+Make sure that it doesn't seem like work usable in your product so that you don't look like you're getting free labor from the candidate's hard work.

-Also be careful to not require the use of tools or technology a candidate probably won’t know.
-For instance, I’ve worked on coding challenges that required use of a buggy and poorly-documented internal UI toolkit.
-The experience wasn’t fun, and I had doubts about wanting to work somewhere that built and requires the use of such obnoxious technology.
+Also, be careful not to require the use of tools or technology a candidate probably won't know.
+For instance, I've worked on coding challenges that required the use of a buggy and poorly-documented internal UI toolkit.
+The experience wasn't fun, and I had doubts about working somewhere that built and used such inferior technology.

 An example coding challenge might be:

 Acme Coding Challenge - The Boot Hunt Using this API ..., build an app to allow users to search for boots for sale.
-The UI doesn’t haven to be fancy, but should provide a place to enter search terms, and show a scrolling list of results.
+The UI doesn't have to be fancy but should provide a place to enter search terms, and show a scrolling list of results.
 You should use the RESTful API documented later to fetch the data your app needs.

 Your app should be written in Objective-C or Swift.
 Feel free to use any open-source libraries to make your life easier.
-Make sure the app compiles on the latest version of Xcode, works on the latest iOS version, is resistant to crashes, and is well documented.
+Make sure the app compiles on the latest version of Xcode, works on the newest released iOS version, is resistant to crashes, and has proper documentation.
 Send us the complete source code.
-Your efforts will be judged for reliability, readability, and performance.
-We don’t expect a fancy custom user interface, although it should basically comply with Apple’s HIG.
+We will evaluate your efforts for reliability, readability, and performance.
+We don't expect a fancy custom user interface, although it should mainly comply with Apple's HIG.

 To score each coding challenge, you need a senior iOS developer to evaluate each submission.
-They should look for obvious sources of crashes (e.g. force-unwrapped variables), readable coding style, error handling, proper concurrency, and so on.
+They should look for sources of crashes (e.g., force-unwrapped variables), readable coding style, error handling, proper concurrency, and so on.

 Interviews can be held in person or over the phone.
-The interview has several goals:
+The meeting has several goals:

-The first step in the interview after the introduction is to confirm that the candidate actually solved the coding challenge themself.
-I suggest asking questions about the app, and then requesting that the candidate make some minor change to their app.
-This should be somewhat trivial, and not intimidating.
+After introductions, confirm the candidate solved the coding challenge.
+I suggest asking questions about the candidate's code and then requesting that the candidate make some minor changes.
+Your requests should be somewhat trivial and not intimidating.
 It could be as simple as asking them to change a color or a layout.
-You should let the candidate use their preferred tool on an actual computer to do the work (i.e. AppCode or Xcode).
+You should let the candidate use their preferred tool on an actual computer to do the work (i.e., AppCode or Xcode).

-Once you’re comfortable that the candidate understands their own code, the next step is to discuss some relevant technical topics around app development.
+Once you're comfortable that the candidate wrote the solution to the coding challenge, the next step is to discuss some relevant technical topics around app development.

 And so on.
-This is also an opportunity to test their verbal communication and collaboration skills.
+These questions also offer an opportunity to test their verbal communication and collaboration skills.

-Finally, you should be prepared to explain how your organization works, how you manage source code, your QA process, how people are promoted, and so on.
+Finally, you should be prepared to explain how your organization works.
+The candidate may want to know how you manage source code, your QA process, how you promote people along your career track, and so on.
 The candidate should have ample opportunity to interview you and your team.
+The candidate's questions will also help you understand their interests.

-Once you’ve narrowed down your candidates though screening resumes, coding challenges, and an in person interview, you should ask for references.
-For a senior or junior developer, you should ask for at least one reference that has worked with them in an app-development capacity.
+Once you've narrowed down your candidates though screening resumes, coding challenges, and an in-person interview, you should ask for references.
+For a senior or junior developer, you should ask for at least one recommendation from a colleague that has worked with them in an app-development capacity.

-Like every other aspect of the screening process, communications with the references should focus on the exact job skills.
+Like every other aspect of the screening process, communications with the references should focus on specific job skills.
 For example:

 Dear Jesse,